 Best Infused Water Recipe

-But let’s face it, sitting at an outdoor gathering with just a cup of water can feel a little bland.
+Let’s face it, sitting at an outdoor gathering with just a cup of water can feel a little bland!
+And who just wants lemon in their water at a BBQ or summertime party?
 That’s why I’m sharing this yummy infused water recipe!
 It’s a beautiful and flavorful alternative to a cold soda that features a myriad of health benefits.

 The Health Benefits Of This Ginger & Fruit Infused Water